sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 For more information about partitioning requirements, see [Hard Drives and Partitions](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/hard-drives-and-partitions).

+## BitLocker automatic device encryption
+BitLocker automatic device encryption is automatically enabled with the right hardware configuration.
+When a user boots the PC for the first time and goes through the out-of-the-box experience, BitLocker automatic device encryption will automatically encrypt the operating system drive and any fixed data drive using BitLocker drive encryption.

+**Note:** BitLocker automatic device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
+BitLocker automatic device encryption is not enabled with local accounts.

 ## BitLocker automatic device encryption hardware requirements
 BitLocker automatic device encryption is enabled when: